Frequently Asked Questions

 - Students who have an undergraduate science or overall GPA of 2.9 or better

 Yes, a valid MCAT score is required to be considered.
 Please be advised that the Drexel Pathway to Medical School program is a provisional acceptance into Drexel University College of Medicine.
 A valid MCAT is the only standardized test that is accepted for admission into this program.
-The MCAT must have been taken after January 2018 to be considered valid for matriculation into the medical school upon completion of the program, regardless of whether the MCAT must be retaken in the program.
+Your most recent MCAT must have been taken after January 2020 to be considered valid for matriculation into the medical school upon completion of the program, regardless of whether the MCAT must be retaken in the program.

-Please be advised that, due to the competitiveness of this program, the College of Medicine has a very strict deadline of May 4, 2020.
+Please be advised that, due to the competitiveness of this program, the College of Medicine has a very strict deadline of April 14, 2023.
 All materials, including MCAT scores, must be received by the deadline.
 GRE scores are not accepted.
-The latest MCAT that you would be able to take is March 27, 2020.
+The latest MCAT that you would be able to take is March 11, 2023.
 To be fair to all our applicants, no extensions or exceptions will be granted.
 To release your MCAT scores, please go to the AAMC website and release your scores to "Drexel Medical Sciences Office."

-If you are not able to take the March 27 MCAT, we encourage you to apply to one of our other special master's programs.
-The deadlines for all other pre-medical and pre-health programs is August 3, 2020 (tentatively).
+If you are unable to take the March 11th MCAT, we encourage you to apply to one of our other special master's programs.
+The deadline for the other pre-medical and pre-health programs is July 31, 2023.

-If you would like to set up a phone appointment to discuss your other options, please contact Carol Quercetti, coordinator of admissions, at CoM_MedicalSciences@drexel.edu.
+If you would like to set up a phone appointment to discuss your other options, please send an email to CoM_MedicalSciences@drexel.edu.

 The graduate school does offer a fee waiver with attendance at a Pre-medical & Pre-health Information Session.
-Please visit our website to register for an upcoming virtual or face-to-face information session at drexel.edu/grad/events/overview/.
+Please visit our website to register for an upcoming virtual information session at drexel.edu/grad/events/overview.

-Once an applicant is accepted into the Drexel Pathway to Medical School program, they must achieve a cumulative GPA of 3.2 with no grade lower than a C in any course, and have a minimum MCAT score of 499 with no section less than a 123.
-If an applicant is accepted into the program with an overall MCAT score less than 499 or any section less than a 123, they will be required to take an MCAT prep course with the Princeton Review while in the program as part of the curriculum and retake the MCAT by the date determined by the medical school.
-The student must achieve a minimum overall score of 499 with no section less than a 123 on the MCAT to matriculate into the medical school.
-Students sign a contract with Drexel University College of Medicine and are not permitted to apply to any other medical school while in the program.
+Once an applicant is accepted into the Drexel Pathway to Medical School program, they must achieve a cumulative GPA of 3.2 with no grade lower than a C in any course.
+If an applicant is accepted into the program with an overall MCAT score less than 499 or any section less than a 123, they will be required to take an MCAT prep course provided by Princeton Review while in the program as part of the curriculum and retake the MCAT by the date determined by the medical school.
+The student must achieve a minimum overall score of 499 with no section less than 123 on the MCAT to matriculate into the medical school.
+Accepted students sign a contractual agreement with Drexel University College of Medicine acknowledging that they are prohibited from applying to any other medical school while in the program.

 All material should be sent electronically to firstname.lastname@example.org or, if electronic submission is unavailable, mailed to: